stevenblair/rapid61850/README.md

  - The platform can be used in two ways:
    - As part of a native C/C++ program.
 This approach would be used where deterministic real-time performance is important, or where the the network interface is custom (such as on a microcontroller).
 It also works well with the Qt C++ GUI framework.
    - As part of a Python or Java program.
 This approach uses additional C code (with winpcap/libpcap) to handle the communications and data model, with [SWIG](http://www.swig.org) wrappers to link to a Python or Java program.
 It is useful for any application where sub-millisecond performance is not needed, because it offers the comfort and convenience of writing your control logic code in a high-level language.
- - Open source, under the GPL 2 license
+ - Open source, under the GPL 2

 ## Installation ##

+This process has been tested on Windows and Ubuntu, but other Linux flavours and OS X should work too.

 The software requires Eclipse, with the Eclipse Modeling Framework (EMF).
 Java Emitter Templates (JET) is needed for development, but not to run the code.
 It's easiest to start with the version of Eclipse that comes with the Modeling Tools bundle (see here: http://www.eclipse.org/downloads/).
 (If you are planning on using the Python or Java interfaces on Windows, it is best to use the 32-bit versions of Eclipse, and the JDK.)